boscop-fr/orejime/README.md

 Orejime started as a fork of [Klaro!](https://github.com/KIProtect/klaro).
 A lot of stuff changed since.
 A few were integrated in the original project, but eventually some big bricks changed and it became difficult, or sometimes not even necessary, to push those changes in.

-Orejime is maintained by [<span lang="fr">Boscop</span>  (French)](http://boscop.fr).
+Orejime is maintained by [Boscop (French)](http://boscop.fr).

 ### What does "Orejime" mean?

 "Orejime" is a play-on-word.
-You can pronounce it like "Au régime" in French, which means "on a diet". 🍪
+You can pronounce it like "Au régime" in French, which means "on a diet".

+🍪🍪🍪